A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: CAN Basics and Attack Terminology

 \begin{quote} The biggest problem with CAN message injection is that, while attackers can inject arbitrary messages onto the bus, the original sender of the message (i.e., the legitimate ECU) is still sending legitimate messages...The result of the ECU continuously sending messages along side our attack messages is message confliction.
-From the perspective of the receiving ECU, inconsistent messages are received (and it must) decide what to do with this conflicting information. \end{quote} In general, ECUs will regard the last seen data frame on a given ID; thus, to effectively overwrite legitimate messages with the target ID, the injected frames must occur on the bus very soon after the true frame.
-Not all data frames (especially injected frames) are regarded independently and acted upon; simply reverse engineering a signal to inform targeted injections will often not result in the desired or any response from the vehicle.
-Miller \& Valasek \cite{Valasek_Miller_2016} provide potential techniques for side-stepping message confliction, but the desired effect is the same---de-conflicting ambient and fabricated data frames by suspending the ambient messages.
+From the perspective of the receiving ECU, inconsistent messages are received (and it must) decide what to do with this conflicting information. \end{quote} In general, ECUs will regard the last seen data frame on a given ID; thus, to overwrite (in effect) legitimate messages with the target ID, the injected frames must occur on the bus very soon after the true frame.
+Not all data frames trigger an effect; simply reverse engineering a signal to inform targeted injections will often not result in the desired or any response from the vehicle.
+Miller and Valasek \cite{Valasek_Miller_2016} provide potential techniques for side-stepping message confliction, but the desired effect for all techniques is the same---de-conflict ambient and fabricated data frames by suspending the ambient messages.

 The first two fabrication attacks described (DoS and fuzzing) require almost no understanding of or reconnaissance on the target vehicle, nor do they allow for finesse in execution.
 On the other hand, the targeted ID attack can be more sophisticated.
 Targeting manipulation of specific functionality requires knowledge of at least one of the IDs' signals and requires the data field designed to have a particular effect based on the given ID's signal definitions.